vishnuatrai/vishnuatrai.github.io/source/about/index.markdown

 ---

 I'm Vishnu Sharma and I am a software developer who specializes in building web applications in various domains(ie. Financial, Online tutorial, HR solution, ERP, Social Networking etc).
-I have been working in this domain for nearly 13+ years, and have been loving every minute of it.
+I have 14+ years working experience, and I am loving every minute of it.
 I am a blogger, designer and developer.

 I use Java, Spring Boot, Ruby on Rails, express.js react.js to develop web and miroservice apps.
 Open source technologies, frameworks, libraries excite me to explore and use in my day to day work.